 Note: Because numerous types of degrees fall under the umbrella of “associate in legal studies,” the following sections display top-ranked programs from several related ranking articles on our website.
 To learn more about these different degrees, follow the link at the end of each section to their corresponding ranking article.

 For a specific program type, jump to:

 Best Online Associate in Legal Studies Degree Programs

 Online Associate in Legal Studies Degree Program Ranking Guidelines: We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

 Tallahassee Community College in Florida provides career-focused education in more than 70 degree and certificate programs, including an online legal studies degree.
 The 64-credit program consists of 46 credits in legal instruction.
 Courses cover ethics, legal procedures, and office management as well as preparation in areas of business, real estate, family, and probate law.
 The college’s general education requirements ensure that graduates of the associate of science in paralegal and legal studies program meet transfer requirements for four-year colleges.
 More than 76% of the school’s graduates continue their education with a bachelor’s degree.
 The school maintains articulation agreements with multiple schools in Florida.

 The online legal studies degree has no on-campus requirements and provides students with flexible course options.
 Online students can enjoy access to the school’s library, tutoring services, and career center job search assistance.
 The school also awards credits for work experience, military training, and professional certifications, as well as by exam.

-Tallahassee Community College is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Tallahassee Community College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 2. Saint Louis Community College